 Feel free to post additional arguments in the comments section.

 The opponents and proponents of the junk food tax seem to draw vastly different conclusions about the effect of sugary drinks on national health.
 The level of contribution of sugary drinks to a variety of health problems impacting our nation may be subject to debate.
-But if (1) junk food significantly adversely impacts health and (2) as a matter of social policy we want to disincentivize people from engaging in the unhealthy habit of consuming such foods , does Americans Against Food Taxes’ argument that the tax would cause an economic burden, particularly on the poor, necessarily condemn the tax?
+But if (1) junk food significantly adversely impacts health and (2) as a matter of social policy we want to disincentivize people from engaging in the unhealthy habit of consuming such foods ((Whether or not there is a legitimate public interest in regulating individual self-destructive behavior is subject to debate.
+See the discussion of junk food tax here)), does Americans Against Food Taxes’ argument that the tax would cause an economic burden, particularly on the poor, necessarily condemn the tax?
 Many disincentives from parking fines to cigarette taxes disproportionately impact lower income citizens without condemnation.
 Is a junk food tax categorically different?

 Citizens may simply feel that the freedom to make individual dietary selections is beyond the realm of appropriate government regulation?
 One can debate the detrimental impact of certain junk foods and the potential (or lack of potential) positive impact that taxing them might have.
 But if society believes that people have a right to cause and endure any detriment that might be caused by junk food, free of the influence of taxation, then the aforementioned debate may be moot.